rgolubtsov/transroutownish-proto-bus-spring-boot/README.md

 2. All IDs (of routes and bus stops) must be represented by positive integer values, in the range `1 ..
 2,147,483,647`.
 3. Any bus stop ID may occure in the current route only once, but it might be presented in any other route too.

+The list of routes is usually mentioned throughout the source code as a **routes data store**, and a sample routes data store can be found in the `data/` directory of this repo.

 Since the microservice architecture for building independent backend modules of a composite system are very prevalent nowadays, this seems to be natural for creating a microservice, which is containerized and run as a daemon, serving a continuous flow of HTTP requests.

 This microservice is intended to be built locally and to be run like a conventional daemon in the VM environment, as well as a containerized service, managed by Docker.